psychemedia/storytelling-notes/unforeseen-nonsense.md

 (ASTYPALEA.)

 Once on a time there was a King and a Queen who had an only son.
-His father said to him, " My child, you see that we have no other son; all that I have depends on you.
+His father said to him, "My child, you see that we have no other son; all that I have depends on you.
 Therefore I desire to see you married, with children growing up to console me before I die, that I may have some joy in my old age, for you are my only hope."

 The Prince was by no means willing to be married in spite of all his father could say to him; it simply went in at one ear and out at the other.